Privacy-Protecting Techniques for Behavioral Biometric Data: A Survey: Acknowledgment

-Based on Steil et al.'s dataset, Bozkir et al.~\cite{bozkir2020differential} evaluate two types of DP-based perturbations, the standard Laplacian perturbation algorithm (LPA)~\cite{dwork2006calibrating} and the Fourier perturbation algorithm (FPA)~\cite{rastogi2010differentially}.
+Based on Steil et al.'s data set, Bozkir et al.~\cite{bozkir_differential_2021} evaluate two types of DP-based perturbations, the standard Laplacian perturbation algorithm (LPA)~\cite{dwork2006calibrating} and the Fourier perturbation algorithm (FPA)~\cite{rastogi2010differentially}.
 They also propose a modification of the FPA algorithm that splits eye data in chunks before adding noise, in order to reduce temporal correlations, which is a source of reduced utility as more noise is required to protect privacy.
-With this modification, they obtain document type classification (comic, newspaper, textbook) results results similar tho those in~\cite{Steil19ETRA} for the case of 50\% gender classification, while adding more noise to the data (better privacy guarantee).
+With this modification, they obtain document type classification results similar to those used by Steil et al.~\cite{Steil19ETRA} for the case of 50\% gender classification, while adding more noise to the data (better privacy guarantee).

 Liu et al.~\cite{liu2019differential} present a DP-based solution to anonymize eye tracking data aggregated as a heatmap.
 A heatmap, or attentional landscape, is a popular method for visualizing eye movement data that represents aggregate fixations~\cite{duchowski2017eye}.
 This means that the intensity of every pixel is adjusted relative to the number of fixations over that region.
 The privacy goal in this case is to protect individual gaze maps while preserving the utility of the aggregated heatmap.
 Their experiments with random selection and additive noise (Gaussian, Laplacian) show that Gaussian noise is the best option to obtain good privacy guarantees for the individuals' gaze maps without visually distorting the hotspots in the aggregated heatmap, i.e., keeping a certain utility.